-Octopus is engaged to carry out the accounting function and all quoted investments are held in CREST.
+Octopus is engaged to carry out the accounting and custodian functions of the Company.
+All quoted investments are held in CREST.
+Unquoted investments are held in certificated form.

 The Directors confirm that they have established a continuing process throughout the year and up to the date of this report for identifying, evaluating and managing the significant potential risks faced by the Company and have reviewed and were satisfied with the effectiveness of the internal control systems.
-As part of this process an annual review of the internal control systems is carried out in accordance with the Financial Reporting Council guidelines for internal control.
+As part of this process an annual review of the internal control systems is carried out in accordance with the Financial Reporting Council's Guidance on Risk Management, Internal Control and Related Financial and Business Reporting.
+The Board does not consider it necessary to maintain an internal audit function.